WordPress/wordpress-playground/packages/docs/site/docs/01-start-here/02-overview.md

 ## Create content on the go

 Another great feature of WordPress Playground is the ability to create and edit content.
 You can write blog posts, create pages and add media like images and videos to your site.
 This helps you understand how to organize and structure your content effectively.

+The content you create is limited to the Playground on your device and disappears once you leave it, so you are free to explore and play without risking breaking any actual site.

 ## And, yes it's safe